Documentation Index

 The CLI provides a complete manifest workflow: list available manifests, validate your agent’s tools against them, and dry-run enforcement.

-# Browse all 54 pre-built manifests
+# Browse all 53 pre-built manifests (or use your own)

 grantex manifest list